 Trolling speeds for albacore are fairly fast with most boats almost up on the plane.
 Some anglers tilt their outboards right out of the water whilst trolling in an effort to increase the amount of white water at the back of the boat.
-The theory behind this being that albacore are attracted the noise and aerated water from the passing outboard and will come up from deeper to investigate and hopefully come within visual range of the trolled lure pattern.
+The theory behind this is that albacore is attracted the noise and aerated water from the passing outboard and will come up from deeper to investigate and hopefully come within visual range of the trolled lure pattern.

-Albacore schools are not frequently seen or the surface and often strikes seem to come out of the blue.
+Albacore schools are not frequently seen on the surface and often strikes seem to come out of the blue.
 This is primarily due to the fact that albacore school vertically rather than horizontally, and thus only a few fish – if any will be seen on the surface.
 This is totally opposite to a school of barracouta, mackerel or kahawai which may have a very large proportion of its total numbers visible at any given moment in time.

-Once albacore is hooked it will tend to pull others from the school up into the trolling pattern so it pays to keep the boat motoring ahead after the first rod goes off.
+Once the albacore is hooked it will tend to pull others from the school up into the trolling pattern so it pays to keep the boat motoring ahead after the first rod goes off.
 In that way, multiple hook-ups can be achieved out of one school thus giving several anglers onboard a chance to land one of these exquisite eating fish.